djrosenbaum/zelda-shop/README.md

 # Usage
 Part 1: The Bank
-1. Get yourself some Rinkeby ETH
+1. Get yourself some Rinkeby ETH [Rinekby Faucet](https://faucet.rinkeby.io/)
 2. Connect your provider to the Rinkeby Network and visit the [Demo](https://djrosenbaum.github.io/zelda-shop/)
 3. Deposit ETH in the Bank